Zeros of derivatives of strictly non-real meromorphic functions: Preliminaries

 The following theorem is a combination of results from \cite{FHP,FL2,La5} and uses notation from \cite{Hay2}.

 \begin{thm} [\cite{FHP,FL2,La5}] Let $h$ be a non-constant meromorphic function in the plane. \\ (i) For $n \geq 3$ there exists $c_n > 0$, depending only on $n$, such that

 (ii) If $n \geq 2$ and $h$ and $h^{(n)}$ have finitely many zeros, then $h'/h$ is a rational function: equivalently, $h=Se^Q$ with $S$ a rational function and $Q$ a polynomial. \end{thm} Here part (i) follows from \cite[Theorem 3]{FL2} (which should be stated for functions which have transcendental logarithmic derivative, rather than merely being themselves transcendental), and part (ii) was proved in \cite{FHP,La5}.
-The next result \cite{BLa,Schwick} uses the rescaling method \cite{Zalc}.

-\begin{thm}[\cite{BLa,Schwick}] Let $k \geq 2$ and let ${\mathcal H}$ be a family of functions meromorphic on a plane domain $D$ such that $hh^{(k)}$ has no zeros in $D$, for each $h \in {\mathcal F}$.
+\begin{thm}[\cite{BLa}] Let $k \geq 2$ and let ${\mathcal H}$ be a family of functions meromorphic on a plane domain $D$ such that $hh^{(k)}$ has no zeros in $D$, for each $h \in {\mathcal F}$.
 Then the family $\{ h'/h : h \in {\mathcal H} \}$ is normal on $D$. \end{thm}

 \begin{lem}[\cite{Lasing2016}] Let $h$ be a transcendental meromorphic function in the plane such that $h'/h$ has finite lower order and $h'/h$ and $h''/h'$ have finitely many zeros.
 Then $h''/h'$ is a rational function and $h$ has finite order and finitely many poles. \end{lem}